-“All our members are asking for - and these are primarily low-paid women - is for BA to reinstate the 10 per cent taken from them during the pandemic,” says a spokesperson for GMB.
+“All our members are asking for - and these are primarily low-paid women - is for BA to reinstate the 10 per cent taken from them during the pandemic,” a spokesperson for GMB said at the time.

-GMB points out that the pay of BA bosses has returned to pre-pandemic levels while the one-off 10 per cent bonus for other staff was only for this year.
-They want the cuts imposed during the pandemic to be reversed permanently.
+GMB pointed out that the pay of BA bosses had returned to pre-pandemic levels while the one-off 10 per cent bonus for other staff was only for this year.
+They wanted the cuts imposed during the pandemic to be reversed permanently.

 What does the deal mean for BA staff?

 Now the deal has been agreed upon, thousands of workers will see on average a 13 per cent pay rise by the end of the year.
 Staff will see lump sum of 5 per cent of their wages this month, a consolidated 5 per cent increase in September and then another consolidated 3 per cent in December.

 Unite welcomed the deal - which was overwhelmingly backed by BA staff - but union chief Sharon Graham said the company still has "a long way to go to restore the trust and confidence" of its workforce.

 "By standing strong with Unite, our members have compelled BA to table a pay rise that goes toward compensating for the pay cuts suffered during the pandemic," she said in a statement.